eleda77/eleda77.github.io/docs/vocab_list.md

 **imprecation** - a spoken curse or offensive word(s)

 **inhume** - to bury (opp of exhume)

+**invar** - an alloy of iron and nickel with a negligible coefficient of expansion, used in the making of clocks and scientific instruments
 ### J {#header-title-10}
 **jess** - a short leather strap that is fastened round each leg of a hawk